Naveenvenu23/Udemyclone/README.md

-🚀 Udemy Programming Course Website – Frontend Only
+🚀 Udemy Programming Course Website – Frontend

 This is the frontend for a Udemy-style programming course platform built with modern web technologies.
 The website features an intuitive and responsive UI, allowing users to browse courses, view course details, and access information about instructors.